nightflight21/Sword/README.md

 # Sword2
 Wander the map and kill enemies using your sword.
+Avoid getting hit yourself.